Rutherford B. Hayes: West Virginia and South Mountain

 As the Southern states quickly began to secede after Lincoln's election to the presidency in 1860, Hayes was lukewarm about civil war to restore the Union.
 Considering that the two sides might be irreconcilable, he suggested that the Union "[l]et them go."
-Though Ohio had voted for Lincoln in 1860, Cincinnati voters turned against the Republican party after secession.
+Ohio had voted for Lincoln in 1860, but Cincinnati voters turned against the Republican Party after secession.
 Its residents included many from the Southern United States, and they voted for the Democrats and Know-Nothings, who combined to sweep the city elections in April 1861, ejecting Hayes from the city solicitor's office.

 Returning to private practice, Hayes formed a very brief law partnership with Leopold Markbreit, lasting three days before the war began.
 After the Confederates fired on Fort Sumter, Hayes resolved his doubts and joined a volunteer company composed of his Literary Society friends.
 That June, Governor William Dennison appointed several of the officers of the volunteer company to positions in the 23rd Regiment of Ohio Volunteer Infantry.
 Hayes was promoted to major, and his friend and college classmate Stanley Matthews was appointed lieutenant colonel.
-Joining the regiment as a private was another future president, William McKinley.
+Also joining the regiment as a private was another future president, William McKinley.

 After a month of training, Hayes and the 23rd Ohio set out for western Virginia in July 1861 as a part of the Kanawha Division.
 They did not meet the enemy until September, when the regiment encountered Confederates at Carnifex Ferry in present-day West Virginia and drove them back.
 In November, Hayes was promoted to lieutenant colonel (Matthews having been promoted to colonel of another regiment) and led his troops deeper into western Virginia, where they entered winter quarters.
 The division resumed its advance the following spring, and Hayes led several raids against the rebel forces, on one of which he sustained a minor injury to his knee.
 That September, Hayes's regiment was called east to reinforce General John Pope's Army of Virginia at the Second Battle of Bull Run.
 Hayes and his troops did not arrive in time for the battle, but joined the Army of the Potomac as it hurried north to cut off Robert E. Lee's Army of Northern Virginia, which was advancing into Maryland.
 Marching north, the 23rd was the lead regiment encountering the Confederates at the Battle of South Mountain on September 14.
 Hayes led a charge against an entrenched position and was shot through his left arm, fracturing the bone.
-He had one of his men tie a handkerchief above the wound in an effort to stop the bleeding, and continued to lead his men in the battle.
-While resting, he ordered his men to meet a flanking attack, but instead his entire command moved backward, leaving Hayes lying in between the lines.
+Hayes had one of his men tie a handkerchief above the wound in an effort to stop the bleeding, and continued to lead his men in the battle.
+While resting, Hayes ordered his men to meet a flanking attack, but instead his entire command moved backward, leaving Hayes lying in between the lines.